Evgenygroup/TrackingProject/README.md

 ## Project description

-An application that handles customer's shipments with a possibility to add/edit/view customers,shipments as well as track shipment history.
+An application that handles customer's shipments with a possibility to add/edit/view customers, their shipments as well as track shipment history.
 To run the project you need to have installed [Docker](http://docker.com).

 ### Install Docker on Ubuntu: